 We welcome all scuba divers who would like to get involved in marine conservation to come and assist with our coastal research volunteer project.
-Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in species surveys to enjoy free warm water scuba diving whilst gaining an insight into the world of marine ecology.
+Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in marine species surveys to enjoy free warm water scuba diving whilst learning about coastal ecology.

 Mediterranean biodiversity is high along the Montgri coast of the Costa Brava, due to the rocky coastline that has deterred tourist development, and the presence of Posidonia oceanica seagrass beds - an essential feeding and breeding habitat that has already disappeared from many Mediterranean countries.
 One of our research stations is now within the Medes, Montgri i Baix Ter Natural Park and we are closely monitoring the level of biodiversity.